lordblessthee/freebiblesearch/trunk/readme.txt

 1) Copy all files along with directories in a directory of your server.
 2) Make sure the bibles(e.g kjv.csv) are present in the "bibles" directory.Only
-   2 bibles are provided with this release.
+   1 bible are provided with this release.
+Please see Bible Format section for the format of the bibles.
 3) Make sure the "data" directory has write permissions.
 4) You can make changes in the "template" directory including
    a) default.header.inc.php  to define your own header in each page.